 In addition, stress can agitate preexisting digestive conditions, including IBS and IBD, Crohn’s, and more.
 It can also disrupt the gut microbiome, again — leading to bloating.

-Note: If your bloating is severe and impacts your day to day life, it’s important to speak with your doctor to rule out any other more serious potential causes.
+Note: If your bloating is severe and impacts your day to day life, it’s important to speak with your doctor to rule out any other more serious underlying causes.

 Reduce Bloating With Exercise

 We know bloating stinks, and it’s not a feeling than anyone wants to deal with, but what can you do about it?
 In addition to cutting back on how many cans of La Croix (or any other fizzy beverages) you drink each week, reducing stress, and taking a look at your diet, exercise is also key.